 There are many organizations that have fought Miami Seaquarium over the years to improve her captive conditions.
 Others continue to fight to relocate her to a sea sanctuary where experts can work to locate her pod or, at the very least, allow her to live out her remaining years in a more natural environment.

-For as many who support moving Lolita, there are an equal number of critics who believe the move would be too much for her and could have a negative impact on her overall health.
+For as many who support moving Lolita, there is an equal number of critics who believe the move would be too much for her and could have a negative impact on her overall health.
 Whatever the right decision for Lolita may be, her life in captivity will remain one of the most devastating.

 For more Animal, Life, Vegan Food, Health, and Recipe content published daily, don’t forget to subscribe to the One Green Planet Newsletter!